dev-vickie/denote/README.md

 ## Firebase Firestore
 User data is stored in firebase cloud firestore which is used to retrieve the notes as per their course

-##Firebase Storage
+## Firebase Storage
-All the notes are stored in firebase storage in the following order:
+All the notes are stored in firebase storage in the _course/semester/unit_ order
-* course * semester * unit